 Key cloud computing characteristics

-Candidates will need to understand the six key cloud computing characteristics which describe certain characteristics that must be present for a service or offering is to be considered cloud:
+Candidates also need to understand the six key cloud computing characteristics that must be present for a service or offering to be considered part of the cloud:

 - On-demand self-service

 - Broad network access